SWEN-614-Team6/Attendance_Automation/README.md

 4. Once the UI is loaded you can perform following functionalities :

 - Add new student by mentioning firstname, lastname and uploading an image.
+- To get emails of student registration put your personal email(not college id) in the SES_EMAIL.txt
 - Update Attendance by uploading class image and date of attendance.

 5. To tear down or destroy infrastructure navigate to 'terraforms' directory and